xyproto/orbiton/README.md

              Press one of the highlighted on-screen letters to jump to that location.
 * `ctrl-f` - Search for a string.
 The search wraps around and is case sensitive.
 Press `tab` instead of `return` to search and replace.
              To find typos, search for the letter `t`, then press `ctrl-n` for the next word, `ctrl-a` to add it or `ctrl-i` to ignore it.
-* `ctrl-b` - Jump back after jumping to a definition with `ctrl-g`.
+* `ctrl-b` - Jump back after jumping to a definition or include with `ctrl-g`.
              Toggle a bookmark for the current line, or if set: jump to a bookmark on a different line.
 * `ctrl-w` - Format the current file (see the table below), or cycle git rebase keywords.
 For Markdown, format the table under the cursor.
-* `ctrl-g` - Jump to definition, for some programming languages (experimental feature), or toggle the status bar.
+* `ctrl-g` - Jump to definition, for some programming languages (experimental feature), jump to an include, jump back or toggle the status bar.
 * `ctrl-\` - Comment in or out a block of code.
 * `ctrl-~` - Insert the current date and time.
 * `esc`    - Redraw everything and clear the last search.